mervekrblt/upschool-react/02.01.22/README.md

   - Situation about sending props deeply
 - 02.01.2022
   - Create switch theme exercise to learn why we need *Context API*?
+  - Create an object in theme.js to get specific classes

 ## How to Install